• Modified: Feb 10, 2025 • Read in: 12 mins

 Myth 3: Most suicides happen without warning. — FALSE.

-TRUE.
+TRUTH.
 Most suicides are preceded by warning signs, either verbal or behavioral.
 Many will talk to friends & relatives or doctors about wanting to die.
 Don’t ignore the red flags—it can save someone’s life.
+Refrain from describing an act of suicide as “inexplicable” or “without warning.”

 4. Seriousness of Self-Harm Intent